Concept: Concepts as abstract objects

 The semantic view of concepts suggests that concepts are abstract objects.
 In this view, concepts are abstract objects of a category out of a human's mind rather than some mental representations.

 There is debate as to the relationship between concepts and natural language.
 However, it is necessary at least to begin by understanding that the concept "dog" is philosophically distinct from the things in the world grouped by this concept—or the reference class or extension.
 Concepts that can be equated to a single word are called "lexical concepts".

 The study of concepts and conceptual structure falls into the disciplines of linguistics, philosophy, psychology, and cognitive science.
 In the simplest terms, a concept is a name or label that regards or treats an abstraction as if it had concrete or material existence, such as a person, a place, or a thing.
+The use of such concepts spans all fields of human endeavor, from science to Law (Legal person).
+Popular demand (life) waits not for academia’s final say.

-It may represent a natural object that exists in the real world like a tree, an animal, a stone, etc. It may also name an artificial (man-made) object like a chair, computer, house, etc. Abstract ideas and knowledge domains such as freedom, equality, science, happiness, etc., are also symbolized by concepts.
-It is important to realize that a concept is merely a symbol, a representation of the abstraction.
+Popular usage claims concepts may represent a natural object that exists in the real world like a tree, an animal, a stone, etc. It may also name an artificial (man-made) object like a chair, computer, house, etc. Abstract ideas and knowledge domains such as freedom, equality, science, happiness, etc., are also symbolized by concepts.
+A concept is merely a symbol, a representation of the abstraction.
 The word is not to be mistaken for the thing.
 For example, the word "moon" (a concept) is not the large, bright, shape-changing object up in the sky, but only represents that celestial object.
 Concepts are created (named) to describe, explain and capture reality as it is known and understood.
+However popular or not, art actively imposes definiteness to its conception.